How do I view and pay my student’s bill?

 Does the college provide transportation for students at breaks?

 Because of varied departure and arrival times, the college does not provide transportation to the airport or bus depot for breaks.
-The city bus stops right at the corner of Snelling and Grand Streets and runs directly to the two spots.
-A cab costs around $25 to the airport.
-Alternatively, Macalester's ride-share program, zipride.macalester.com, and HourCar, hourcar.org – a local car-sharing program –are available to students.
+Metro Transit stops are located at the corners of Snelling and Grand, and has a number of routes to get to different transit destinations.
+A cab to the airport costs around $25; and Uber is also an option.
+HourCar (hourcar.org), a local car-sharing program is also available to students.

 Can students stay in their rooms during break?